nothing3669/Review-App/README.md

-# News App made by Rajan Gautam using React Native
+# Review App made by Rajan Gautam using React Native

 ## Short Introduction of App